oopsdan/PasswordManager/README.md

 This program is included in the `oopsdan` package.
 To use the program in your own Java project, you can simply import the `oopsdan.PasswordManager` class and call its `main` method.

+## Contributing

+This program was created as a learning exercise and is not intended for production use.
+However, if you would like to contribute to the project, feel free to submit a pull request.

 ## License

 This project is released under the MIT license.
 See the `LICENSE` file for more information.